hsorby/mapclientplugins.argonviewerstep/docs/index.rst

    **Argon Viewer** workflow connections.

-Whether you use the output in a further workflow step or not, on completion of the workflow step the output is written to a file in the workflow folder under the same name as the step with extension ".argon".
+Whether you use the output in a further workflow step or not, on completion of the workflow step the output is written to a file in the workflow folder under the same name as the step with extension "-backup-document.json".

 Background
 ----------